Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Notes/Arc 1 - notes.md

 they move on and get at some combat area. there is a symbol

-aki enters fox form and rolls steal
+aki enters fox form and rolls stealth
+Chron walks towards Salina (hidden) and notices her ears

+- meeting salina
+she crawls out of the hiding place and trusts them.

+she tells them where marcus and other went and talks to the group nootes that verdant is extremely chaotic

+marcus, fredric

+marcus took fredrick with him and slaina could hide.